decaporg/decap-cms/website/site/content/docs/add-to-your-site.md

 </html>
 ```

 The second file, `admin/config.yml`, is the heart of your Netlify CMS installation, and a bit more complex.
-The next section covers the details.
+The [Configuration](#configuration) section covers the details.

-## Installing with npm
+### Installing with npm

 You can also use Netlify CMS as an npm module.
 Wherever you import Netlify CMS, it will automatically run, taking over the current page.
 Make sure the script that imports it is only run on your CMS page.
 First install the package and save it to your project: